naixinlyu/timeseries-positional-encoding-study/README.md

 ## Approach

 I built a transformer-based autoencoder for anomaly detection.
 The model reconstructs input sequences; reconstruction error = anomaly score.

-Three variants are trained on identical data:
+Anomaly detection via reconstruction is chosen because it naturally reveals whether the model understands position-dependent patterns—contextual anomalies can only be detected if the model knows "what value should appear at this position."

+**Core comparison (as requested):**
 1. **Sinusoidal PE** - fixed sin/cos encoding (Vaswani et al. 2017)
-2. **Learnable PE** - trainable position embeddings (like BERT/GPT)
-3. **No PE** - baseline without position information
+2. **No PE** - baseline without position information

+**Additional variant (for deeper analysis):**
+3. **Learnable PE** - trainable position embeddings, included to show why fixed PE outperforms learned PE in short training runs

 ## Why Outputs Differ: The Key Insight